Bobby Shuttleworth

-Robert "Bobby" Shuttleworth (born May 13, 1987) is an American former professional soccer player who played as a goalkeeper for multiple teams in MLS and USL Championship.
+Robert "Bobby" Shuttleworth (born May 13, 1987) is the current head coach of the women's soccer team at Texas A&M. He was an American professional soccer player who played as a goalkeeper for multiple teams in MLS and USL Championship.

+Shuttleworth spent the bulk of his career with the New England Revolution where he helped lead them to an appearance at the 2014 MLS Cup.
+He was then traded to Minnesota United in 2017, and later played for Chicago Fire and Atlanta United FC before retiring in 2022.

+After retirement he joined the Florida State University women’s soccer team coaching staff from 2022 to 2025.
+He was hired as the head coach of the Texas A&M Aggies women's soccer team in December 2025.

 Early life

-Shuttleworth grew up in Buffalo, New York, and while attending Nichols School he set the school record with 48 career shutouts.
+Shuttleworth grew up in Buffalo, New York, he began playing goalkeeper at the age of 9. and while attending Nichols School he set the school record with 48 career shutouts.
 Among his other accolades were winning 2 New York State Private High School Championships as well as earning first-team All-Western New York, All-State and All-East region honors.
 He finished his high school career with a 20–2–1 record in his senior year.

 Career

 College

 Shuttleworth initially attended and played college soccer at Loyola College in Baltimore.
 Eventually, he transferred to the University at Buffalo where he played soccer with the Bulls.
 He finished with a 0.94 goals against average and an 8–2–2 record.
+He holds the University at Buffalo for GAA with a 0.80 average in 33 starts for the program with a 20-7-7 record.

 During his college years he also played with Kalamazoo Outrage in the USL Premier Development League where he helped the Stu Riddle-led franchise to the elite 8 before succumbing to the eventual 2008 PDL champions Thunder Bay Chill.